a-r-t/SER-225-Game-RPG/docs/MapEditor/map-editor.md

 for a game I really liked.
 If you're curious, [here](https://www.youtube.com/watch?v=haRt2Z8-7-A) is a video of the Speedy Eggbert map editor being used.

 While this game's map editor is limited compared to commercial map editors for other video games you may have seen/used, it is still very useful for designing a map and being able to see what you are doing as you go.
-It is current only usable for placing map tiles -- other entities like enemies must be created and added through code.
+It is current only usable for placing map tiles -- other entities like NPCs must be created and added through code.

 To run this game's map editor, the `main` method in the `MapEditor` class must be run.
 Remember this is a separate program from the actual game code, although both make use of the same classes in this project.
 You can have both the map editor and the game